 Do you want to make your cat happy?
 Well, if that’s the case then growing catnips can be a great option for you.
-Catnip is one of the most favorite plants of the cats and it gives drug-like sensation to the cat.
-Catnip is a type of herb which is famous for its euphoric effect of the various cats.
+Catnip is one of the most favorite plants of the cats and it gives a drug-like sensation to the cat.
+Catnip is a type of herb which is famous for its euphoric effect on various cats.
 Also, these catnips have got sedative effects on humans.

 Catnips are extracted as essential oils and can be used in the making of tea also.
 Catnips, when added to medicines, are used in treating various health issues such as headaches, helping with anxiety, nausea or sleep disorders.
 The fragrance of its flower also attracts bees and other pollinators, which are proven great for the environment.